Quanteek/qiskit-api-py/README.md

 ```shots = 1024 ```
 - **name**: Name of the experiment.
 This paramater is optional, by default the name will be 'Experiment \#YmdHMS'.
 Eg:
 ```name = 'bell state experiment'``
 - **timeout**: Time to wait for the result.
 The maximum timeout is 300.
-If the timeout is reached, you obtain the executionId to get the result with the getResultFromExecution method in the future.
+If the timeout is reached, you obtain the executionId to get the result with the get_result_from_execution method in the future.
 Eg:
 ```timeout = 120``

 #### Running Jobs [QASM 2.0](https://github.com/IBM/qiskit-openqasm)